Vinales wins Aussie MotoGP as Marquez jinx strikes again | AFP - This kiji is

 Marquez started from pole, and in dry conditions on the demanding and picturesque circuit he was super-aggressive from the word go.

-Dovizioso, who was fourth on the grid, quickly stormed into second behind the Spaniard, with local hope Jack Miller third.
+Dovizioso, who was fourth on the grid, quickly stormed into second behind the Spaniard, with hometown hero Jack Miller third.

 But then it all went pear-shaped for Marquez, leaving the race wide open.

-Vinales took full advantage and began clocking fastest laps, steadily opening a gap from the rest of the field, which was left in a dog fight for the minor podium places.
+Vinales took full advantage and began clocking fastest laps, bursting away from the pack, which was left in a dog fight for the minor podium places.

+Iannone had set the pace during the practice sessions and Marquez had tipped him to win, but the Italian was content to just get on the podium in his best result of the year.

+"I thought we had the potential to win the race, but when I made a mistake on corner four, I lost four or five positions," he said.